ingowald/pyQuiri/README.md

-# pyQuery
+# pyQuery - A Module for Fast Python Primitive/Proximity Queries

-test repo for pip project
+This is a first test repo for a library that will do (reasonably) fast primitmive/proximity queries (such as k-nearest neighbors) in python.

+# Status

+For now still in the stage of figuring out how to build native C++ libraries with pybind11 in a way that they can be distributed/installed w/ pip.

+# Internal Notes for Myself:

-# notes on how to create a pip project
+## notes on how to create a pip project

 follow this one: https://dzone.com/articles/executable-package-pip-install